icflorescu/openshift-cartridge-mysql/README.md

       }
     });

-You can also use `rhc port-forward` to connect from a client / tool such as MySQL Workbench running on your development machine.
-See the last  .

 ## Notes

 - Can't guarantee this cartridge is production-ready.
 Some people use it though (on **their own responsibility**).